 Choose 1 of the following majors and linked minor:-

 - Student Electives are your choice of units from any study area across the University, subject to requisites being met.
-Students take Student electives in their second and third year.
+For the BVC, students take Student Electives in their second and third year.
 You will find the Student Elective schedule in your Study Plan in your eStudent.
 The 4 units can be your choice or you can use the student electives to form a 2nd minor.
 If you need assistance with your selection, please contact Arts Student central at Arts.Faculty@utas.edu.au

 Fees & Scholarships